Characteristic cycles and the microlocal geometry of the Gauss map, I: Geometric applications

+We can now explain this geometrically: Here the monodromy group of the Gauss map is known to be the Weyl group $W(E_6)$, acting in its permutation representation on the $27$ lines on a smooth hyperplane section of the cubic threefold, so to apply theorem~\ref{thm:smoothsubvarieties} we only need to show there is a non-trivial morphism

-\begin{ex} Let $S\subset A$ be a translate of the Fano surface on the intermediate Jacobian of a smooth cubic threefold.
-The sum map $a: S\times S\times S \rightarrow A$ collapses the incidence variety of coplanar triples of lines on the threefold to a single point~\cite{CGIntermediateJacobian}, and after a translation we may assume this point is the origin.
-From a look at the fibre dimensions and the decomposition theorem for perverse sheaves one may then show that $\delta_0 \hookrightarrow \delta_S*\delta_S*\delta_S$, and this gives a cubic form on $\scrM=\delta_S$.
-Our interpretation of weights also explains why in this example the characteristic cycle of the intersection cohomology module on the theta divisor contains the fibre over the origin with multiplicity $m=6$ as noted in loc.~cit.~rem.~7(b).
-Indeed, we know from loc.~cit.~that for the intermediate Jacobian the theta divisor corresponds to the adjoint representation of the group $G(\delta_S)$ on its Lie algebra, so the multiplicity of the zero weight is equal to the rank of a maximal torus. \end{ex}
+But this easily follows from the fact that the addition morphism $a: S\times S\times S \rightarrow A$ collapses the incidence variety of coplanar triples of lines on the threefold to a single point~\cite[eq.~(11.9)]{CGIntermediateJacobian}, which we may assume to be the origin.
+We can now also see why for the theta divisor $\Theta = S - S \subset A$ the characteristic cycle~$\CC(\delta_\Theta)$ contains the component $\Lambda_{\{0\}}$ with multiplicity six as noted in~\cite[rem.~7b]{KraemerThreefolds}: We know from loc.~cit.~that in this case the object $\delta_\Theta$ corresponds to the adjoint representation of the Tannaka group $G(\delta_S)$ on its Lie algebra, so the multiplicity of the zero weight is the rank of a maximal torus inside this Tannaka group. \end{ex}